 Last night I had the pleasure of speaking to a chronic illness support group about how nutrition relates to health.
+Many also mentioned about how they deal with the pain alongside their nutrition intake.
+Some take part in mediation or yoga to relax the body and mind gently, others use florida dispensaries that deliver to them, or whichever area they are from of course, to take medical marijuana to soothe their pain.
+And, even where full-strength marijuana isn’t yet legal, there may still be products within the cannabis family that are legal and can help manage inflammation.
+One such product is a CBD patch, which delivers a consistent flow of CBD into the system to provide support over an extended period of time within a day (if this sounds like something you would be interested in, you can learn more here).
+However, what we eat clearly has a big impact on this too.
 To summarize the presentation: every bite we take is either pushing us towards healing/disease prevention or physical degeneration/pain.
 Most people have heard this before and intuitively understand it.
 What’s usually missing is an appreciation for the biochemical rationale.
-All this is complicated by a hornets nest of contradictory information.
+All this is complicated by a hornet’s nest of contradictory information.
 I can’t think of one food that someone hasn’t added to a “scary” food list at some point.
 (If you can think of a food that someone hasn’t warned you about, then please comment, I’d like to hear about it.)

 From my perspective, I think people want a rational, evidence-based, and pragmatic approach to making nutritional decisions.
 So I’ve summarized the Anti-inflammatory Diet in this short Nutrition e-book and hope the book provides that perspective.